FTEdianiaK/chocolate-bars/README.md

 #### Other Optimizers

-*All of these below are a mystery to me, but they seem to work and do they're job well, so I can fully recommend them.*
+*All of these below are a mystery to me, but they seem to work and do their job well, so I can fully recommend them.*

 - 💖 **FerriteCore** - reduces memory usage
 - 💖 **FPS Reducer** - reduces GPU and CPU usage when you're idle